spinnylights/vulkan-notes/vulkan_notes.md

 choose to instantiate, and they can supply information about the sort of window they want during its instantiation.
-The debug features and other high-level (i.e. extension-level) requirements need to be supplied during `vk::Instance` creation, so those would be reasonable to provide during initialization of the graphics object.
+The debug features and other high-level (i.e. extension-level) requirements need to be supplied during `VkInstance` creation, so those would be reasonable to provide during initialization of the graphics object.
 When specifying requirements for physical device characteristics, the user will want feedback about what sort of